 People are becoming increasingly concerned about the impact that we humans are having on our planet.
 That’s why we’re making extra efforts to buy organic, drive less, and lobby our elected officials to support green initiatives.
 These are all important steps to making the world a better place, but with Americans spending an average of 84 hours per week at home, we should be putting more effort into making our homes more eco-friendly.
 It’s good for the environment, often saves you money, and could even revolutionize your leisure time, so let’s look at how you can do it.

 A quick guide to eco-hacking your home:

 Cleaning and Maintenance

-If your parents/grandparents grew up in the aftermath of WWII, as mine did, they know all about find dual uses for things and saving money.
+If your parents/grandparents grew up in the aftermath of WWII, as mine did, they know all about finding dual uses for things and saving money.
 Many of these skills also apply to being more eco-friendly.

 Repurpose old clothes into rags

 A few years ago, I was helping to paint my grandparents’ shed while staying at their house.
 The old clothes that I had worn were, of course, covered in paint by the end of it and so I attempted to put them into the rag collection at my local thrift store.
 That way, I’d at least stop the material from ending up in a landfill.
 But my grandma stopped me, insisting that they could be cut down and used as rags for the messier home maintenance tasks, like gardening, working on the car, and plumbing.
 Today, cut-offs from my paint-splattered t-shirt and leggings are still being used to get the mud off of the trowel after grandma tends to her roses or mop up the oil when my granddad’s in the garage.